 Through the 2017/2018 Engineer's Reports, the WWR Management Area was referred to simply as the Whitewater River Subbasin.
 However, the Whitewater River Subbasin includes separate groundwater management areas in both the westerly and easterly portions of the Whitewater River Subbasin.
 Also, the westerly management area has two areas of benefit (AOBs), one managed by DWA and one managed by CVWD.
-For these reasons, the following terms and definitions are adopted herein and for future Engineer's Reports:
+For these reasons, the following terms and definitions were adopted in the 2018/2019 Engineer's Report:

 - "Whitewater River Subbasin" the entire Whitewater River Groundwater Subbasin as defined by the United States Geological Survey - "West Whitewater River Subbasin Management Area" or "WWR Management Area" the westerly portion of the Whitewater River Subbasin plus that portion of the Garnet Hill Subbasin (GH) that lies within CVWD's service area, as specifically defined in Chapter II. - "West Whitewater River Subbasin Area of Benefit" or "WWR AOB" the portion of the WWR Management Area that is within DWA's service area and is managed by DWA.
-The portion of the WWR Management Area that is within CVWD's, DWA's service area and is managed by CVWD will be referred to as "CVWD's West Whitewater River Subbasin Area of Benefit" or "CVWD's WWR AOB".
+The portion of the WWR Management Area that is within CVWD's service area and is managed by CVWD will be referred to as "CVWD's West Whitewater River Subbasin Area of Benefit" or "CVWD's WWR AOB".